OSS-Hackathon/IranOpenSourceHackathon/first/README.md

 If you are unfamiliar with open-source contribution, git or github, take a look at [these resources][TUTS].

-Also be carefully read our [code of conduct][COC] before you start contributing.
+Also carefully read our [code of conduct][COC] before you start contributing.
 Administrative action (including bans from current hackathon or even from all subsequent hackathons) might be taken in response to violations of the [code of conduct][COC].

 ## Repositories